 You’ve probably heard the term “Open Enrollment.”
 But what exactly is Open Enrollment and why should you care?
 Here’s a short guide to the most common questions about Open Enrollment.

 TLDR: The one time of year you can buy or change your health insurance!
+We’ve partnered with Catch to help you shop and secure coverage this Open Enrollment.

 What is Open Enrollment?

 The Open Enrollment Period, more commonly known as OEP, is the one time of year that you can buy or change your health insurance.
-If you don’t buy health insurance during OEP, you will not be able to purchase until OEP the following year unless you experience a qualifying life event.
+If you don’t buy health insurance during OEP, you will not be able to purchase until OEP the following year unless you experience a Qualifying Life Event.
 If you already have health insurance, this still applies to you!
 This is the one time of year you can change your plan.

 Americans ages 18 to 64 will need to purchase their own health insurance if they don’t already have coverage from an employer, a spouse or parent’s employer, TRICARE, the VA, or Medicare.